albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 clicking on a LNMPLN file in Windows Explorer, for example. *Little Navmap* is either started or an already running instance is used to load the flight plan.

+If both the 32-bit and the 64-bit versions are installed, the last installed version is associated to the file types.
+Change the association manually in Windows Explorer if needed.

 Start menu entries for all included programs as well as the most important files and links are created.

 .. note::